 - Durable, weather-sealed build with convenient dual SD card slots.

-- Electronic viewfinder resolution is lower than some competitors.
+- The electronic viewfinder resolution is lower than that of some competitors.

 - The native RF-S lens lineup is currently limited.

-- Some users have reported mechanical shutter reliability concerns.
+- Some users have reported concerns about the mechanical shutter’s reliability.

 Choosing the best camera for low light means understanding how key features impact performance.
 Here’s what to prioritize: